trevinwisaksana/Modular-iOS-Architecture/README.md

 </p>

 # Usage
-Upon cloning this repository, please execute `pod install` using your Terminal.
+Upon cloning this repository, please execute `pod install` in your Terminal.